vmx17/XAMLCpp2CsProjection/README.md

 Currently, this does NOT work.

-This repository was made to "Ask Microsoft Q&A" but I'd like to get any help from many persons.
+This repository was made to "Ask Question" in [Microsoft Q&A](https://learn.microsoft.com/en-us/answers/questions/1019298/how-can-i-use-xaml-custom-control-in-windows-runti.html) but I'd like to get any help from many persons.

 Previously I've made ["NetProjection" repository](https://github.com/vmx17/NetProjection) but it became a little complicated.
 So I re-make this repository to build simpler samples.